Aggregate Programming Languages with Moose Blocks

 to establish the materialized view and table.
 Theteardown

-to remove them when they are no longer needed. -
+to remove them when they are no longer needed. - We choose the

-AggregatingMergeTree Engine: We use this engine for the table to optimize aggregation operations.
+engine for the table to optimize aggregation operations.
 It maintains and updates aggregation states efficiently as new data is inserted.

 Save and Apply the Changes

-Save TopProgrammingLanguages.ts
+Save TopLanguages.ts

 .
 Moose will automatically apply the changes, creating the new table and materialized view in your database.